 Our operations involve the use and disposal of certain substances regulated under environmental protection laws.
 We continue to modify processes on a regular basis in order to reduce the impact on the environment, including the reduction or elimination of certain chemicals used in, and wastes generated from, operations.
-Specifically, we manage chemicals as part of our Management of Environment, Safety, Security, and Health (MESH) program.
+Specifically, we manage chemicals as part of our Management of Environment, Safety, Security and Health (MESH) programme.

-MESH is a globally deployed, unified management system designed to take our EHS program to levels of excellence.
-Our facilities worldwide share common goals, apply the same metrics, set targets for improvement and identify and share best practices.
+MESH is a globally deployed, unified management system designed to take our EHS programme to levels of excellence.
+Our facilities worldwide share common goals, apply the same metrics, set targets for improvement and identify and exchange best practices.
 Most importantly, MESH has elevated EHS from a series of isolated activities to a responsibility shared by all Eaton employees.

 With respect to historic releases, and as noted in our Notes to Consolidated Financial Statements, Eaton is involved in remedial response and voluntary environmental remediation at a number of sites.
 We became involved in many of these sites through our voluntary decision, in connection with business acquisitions or as a result of government action.

-Remediation activities, which generally involve soil and/or groundwater contamination, include pre-cleanup activities such as fact finding and investigation, risk assessment, feasibility study, design and action planning, performance (where actions may range from monitoring, to removal of contaminants, to installation of longer-term remediation systems), and operation and maintenance of a remediation system.
-Our teams also use state-of-the-art solutions to reduce our liability while minimizing our environmental impact.
-These solutions include:
+Remediation activities, which generally involve soil and/or groundwater contamination, include pre-clean-up activities such as fact finding and investigation, risk assessment, feasibility studies, design and action planning, performance (where actions may range from monitoring, to removal of contaminants, to installation of longer-term remediation systems), and operation and maintenance of a remediation system.
+Our teams also use state-of-the-art methods to reduce our liability while minimising our environmental impact.
+These methods include:

 Environmental liabilities are included in our annual risk management process.
-Each remediation site is reviewed regularly consistent with accounting and legal protocols.
+Each remediation site is reviewed regularly, in line with accounting and legal protocols.
 Remediation costs are reported regularly through our financial reporting.